YosefLab/BedOverlapsDB/README.md

 BedOverlapsDB
 ===========

-This pipeline take a set of genomic intervals and measures how enriched they are in a set of genomic annotations.
-An example use case would be taking a set of ATAC-Seq peaks, and measuring how enriched they are in a set of regulatory annotations in the mouse genome.
+This pipeline takes a set of genomic itervals and measures their enrichment in a set of genomic annotations.
+For example, one could use the pipeline to determine if a set of ATAC-Seq peaks are enriched for regulatory features in the mouse genome.
+"Enriched" means that these peaks have a higher prevalence of some regulatory feature than is found in the organism's full genome.

 Jim created and maintains this pipeline.
 Please note that this documentation is a work in progress.